learn-co-curriculum/js-what-is-a-test/README.md

 ### The Tests

 We have our code, now let's take a look at the tests.
-They are located in the `example-test` folder inside a file named `index-test.js`.
+They are located in the `test` folder inside a file named `index-test.js`.
 In this lesson we are going to go over all of the tests, and then show you how to run them in the next lesson.

 ```javascript